inuldev/inultrim/README.md

 - Added loading indicators for async operations
 - Improved responsive design for all screen sizes

+## 🚀 Deployment Guide

+### Deploying to Vercel

+This application is configured for easy deployment to Vercel.
+Both the frontend and backend can be deployed separately.

+#### Frontend Deployment

+1. Fork or clone this repository to your GitHub account
+2. Sign up for a Vercel account at https://vercel.com
+3. Click "New Project" in Vercel dashboard
+4. Import your GitHub repository
+5. Configure the project:
+   - Root Directory: `frontend`
+   - Framework Preset: `Vite`
+   - Build Command: `npm run build`
+   - Output Directory: `dist`
+6. Add Environment Variables:
+   - `VITE_STREAM_API_KEY`: Your Stream API key
+   - `VITE_BACKEND_URL`: URL of your deployed backend (e.g., https://inultrim-api.vercel.app/api)
+7. Click "Deploy"

+#### Backend Deployment

+1. In Vercel dashboard, click "New Project"
+2. Import the same GitHub repository
+3. Configure the project:
+   - Root Directory: `backend`
+   - Framework Preset: `Other`
+   - Build Command: `npm install`
+   - Output Directory: `public`
+4. Add Environment Variables:
+   - `MONGO_URI`: Your MongoDB connection string
+   - `JWT_SECRET_KEY`: Your JWT secret key
+   - `STEAM_API_KEY`: Your Stream API key
+   - `STEAM_API_SECRET`: Your Stream API secret
+   - `FRONTEND_URL`: URL of your deployed frontend (e.g., https://inultrim.vercel.app)
+   - `NODE_ENV`: `production`
+   - `COOKIE_DOMAIN`: Optional, for cross-domain cookies (e.g., vercel.app)
+5. Click "Deploy"

+### Connecting Frontend and Backend

+After deployment, make sure to:

+1. Update the frontend's `VITE_BACKEND_URL` to point to your deployed backend
+2. Update the backend's `FRONTEND_URL` to point to your deployed frontend
+3. Test the application to ensure everything works correctly

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.